-2. Progress Toward Targets and Outcomes for Expected Results1
+2. Progress Toward Targets and Outcomes for Expected Results1 a.
+Targets and Outcomes for Overall Expected Results

-In order to track progress over the current Fiscal Year, NLHC will report on the status at Year Start (balance of progress carried over from previous Fiscal Year at April 1); cumulative at Mid-Year (September 30) and cumulative at Year End (March 31) based on Commitments in place.
+In order to track progress over the current Fiscal Year, NHC will report on the status at Year Start (balance of progress carried over from previous Fiscal Year at April 1); cumulative at Mid-Year (September 30) and cumulative at Year End (March 31) based on Commitments in place.